tsackton/taelgarverse/docs/people/chardonians/vola.md

 :octicons-location-24:{ .lg .middle } Currently trapped in the [Mirror of Soul Trapping](<../../campaigns/dunmari-frontier-campaign/treasure/mirror-of-soul-trapping.md>), stored on [Vindristjarna](<../../things/ships/vindristjarna.md>), in the [Gulf of Chardon](<../../gazetteer/greater-chardon/gulf-of-chardon.md>)

 Vola was born on the streets of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>), living a life of squalor, disease, and poverty.
-She grew up in the [Riverside](<../../gazetteer/greater-chardon/chardonian-empire/chardon/riverside-quarter.md>) slurms, near the chalyte refineries.
+She grew up in the [Riverside](<../../gazetteer/greater-chardon/chardonian-empire/chardon/riverside-quarter.md>) slums, near the chalyte refineries.
 Eventually, she was discovered by [Agon](<agon.md>), who helped her grow into her power and fulfill her potential.
 She moved to the Academy district, specifically the Whitsun Tower area, and grew into her talents as a scout and rogue, eventually becoming a treasure hunter effectively working for [Agon](<agon.md>) and the [Society of the Open Scroll](<../../groups/chardonian-organizations/society-of-the-open-scroll.md>).

 She is dedicated to the cause of the [Society of the Open Scroll](<../../groups/chardonian-organizations/society-of-the-open-scroll.md>), believing in their mission to secure dangerous knowledge from those who would use it for harm, and to preserve magic for future generations.

 ## Relationships

 - Friendly with [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>), especially with [Kenzo](<../pcs/dunmar-fellowship/kenzo.md>), who had a similar childhood in Chardon.
 Somewhat awed by [Delwath](<../pcs/dunmar-fellowship/delwath.md>).
-Less friendy with [Riswynn](<../pcs/dunmar-fellowship/riswynn.md>), largely because or [Riswynn](<../pcs/dunmar-fellowship/riswynn.md>)'s distain.
+Less friendly with [Riswynn](<../pcs/dunmar-fellowship/riswynn.md>), largely because of [Riswynn](<../pcs/dunmar-fellowship/riswynn.md>)'s disdain.
 - Friendly with other adventurers for the Society of the Open Scroll, in particular [Dee Wildcloak](<../halflings/dee-wildcloak.md>), [Dain Goldhammer](<../dwarves/dain-goldhammer.md>), and [Alban](<alban.md>)
 - Looks up to her mentor, [Agon](<agon.md>)
 - Knows many other Chardonians, including [Kadmos](<kadmos.md>), [Marcella](<marcella.md>), [Hektor](<hektor.md>), [Antonia](<antonia.md>), and [Casian](<casian.md>), whom she traveled with in early 1748, and [Crispus](<crispus.md>) and [Fausto](<fausto.md>), who are the funders of expeditions she has been on or knows of.
 Particularly friendly with [Marcella](<marcella.md>).
 Dislikes [Casian](<casian.md>), whom she considers an arrogant snob who believes he can take whatever he wants.